santhoshtr/wikipedia-ipfs/packages/feeder/README.md

 A Wikipedia publisher program can subscribe to these messages and link this to a wikipedia tracker.

-Each item in these IPLD structured can be retrieved using IPFS.
+Each item in these IPLD structure can be retrieved using IPFS.
 For example, to get the html content for the above mentioned article.

 ```
 ipfs dag get bafyreifs7kodvs4qamc2e5fdgzqaganabn5t36pzqgijhiqa3t53az5tg4/revisions/3306691/content/html